Social Entrepreneurship and Career Pathways Study

 Poder

 Poder is a social entrepreneurship training program offered at no cost to South Mountain, Paradise Valley, Estrella Mountain, Glendale, and Mesa Community College students by Arizona State University, supported by grant funding from the Cisco corporate advised fund at Silicon Valley Community Foundation (SVCF).
 Over five weeks, students learn to apply entrepreneurship skills to solve community problems, while also learning personal success strategies and how to use technology to maximize their positive impact on the world.
 Moreover, the Poder curriculum also includes interventions on decision making/goal setting, growth mindset and self-paced virtual modules.
 Program training can be applied to non-profit and for-profit projects oriented toward societal impact.
-Students will also have the opportunity to enter a competition for seed funding of up to $5,000 to launch or grow their social entrepreneurship project.
-For community college personnel or students who may be interested in learning about and/or participating in the research please download this FAQ document for more information
+Students had the opportunity to enter a competition for seed funding of up to $5,000 to launch or grow their social entrepreneurship project.

 Partners: Silicon Valley Community Foundation | Cisco Corporation | Arizona State University Office of Entrepreneurship + Innovation | Arizona State University Ira A. Fulton Schools of Engineering | Maricopa County Community College District | South Mountain Community College | Paradise Valley Community College | Estrella Mountain Community College | Mesa Community College |